Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

 --- We have created a requirements.txt file which keeps track of the package dependencies that is required to run the project.
-So for a new team member to get started with the project the following command must be run: 'pip install -r requirements.txt'. ---
+So for a new team member to get started with the project the following command must be run: 'pip install -r requirements.txt'.
+We have created the requirements file by autogeneration from our conda environment using the command 'conda list -e > requirements.txt'.
+This command scans our conda environment and fills out the requirements file with the packages one need to create the same environment.
+Therefore it is nice to work with conda since it is easy to create requirement files like this.---

 ### Question 5